runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 {{ post.title }}

-In this tutorial, I'll walk you through the concept behind using puma + nginx, plus thorough instructions on setting them up on CentOS and Ubuntu.
+In this tutorial, I'll walk you through the concept behind using puma + NGINX, plus thorough instructions on setting them up on CentOS and Ubuntu.

 <!--more-->